xiaolng/DSPS_FBianco/CodeofConduct.md

 I expect to see a supportive, collaborative attitude from all of my students to assure we maintain and foster a learning environment that leads to rigor, excellence, and happiness.
 This includes:

-- be mindful of cultural norms.
+- Be mindful of cultural norms.
 Make sure you know how your classmates want to be addressed (e.g. ask their preferred pronoun; mine is she/her/hers).

 - Do not interrupt your teammates while they are speaking, do not speak over teammates and be aware